-In August of 2019, Salt Lake City partnered with Utah Transit Authority (UTA) to launch 3 enhanced bus routes along 200 South, 900 South and 2100 South in Salt Lake City.
+In August of 2019, Salt Lake City partnered with UTA to launch 3 enhanced bus routes along 200 South, 900 South and 2100 South in Salt Lake City.
 This marked the implementation of the first phase of the new Frequent Transit Network (FTN), with 15-minute or better frequency on these bus routes Monday through Saturday, as well as late night service every 30 minutes, Sunday service and a direct east-west connection.
 While COVID impacted transit ridership, Salt Lake City and UTA are continuing to invest in better transit access citywide.
 Learn more in the dropdowns below.

 Bus Stop & Service Improvements